IMF cuts Russia GDP growth forecast, sees downside risk on geopolitical uncertainty

 The World Bank says capital outflow may come to $150 billion if the crisis deepens.
 The IMF has not provided estimates of how much money could flee Russia this year.

-The Fund said Russia’s slowdown would have a spillover effect on former Soviet republics such as Kazakhstan, Armenia or Tajikistan.
+The Fund said Russia’s slowdown would have a spillover effect on former Soviet republics such as Kazakhstan, Armenia or Taijikistan.

 “A slowdown in Russia owing to unsettled conditions would affect the Caucasus and Central Asia through both real sector and financial channels, particularly if energy supply is disrupted and oil and gas prices rise,” the Fund said.